 As an employer in Ontario, it is your responsibility to ensure the health and safety of your employees.
 One important way to do this is by conducting regular health & safety risk assessments.
-These assessments help identify potential hazards and evaluate the risks associated with them, allowing you to implement control measures to prevent accidents and injuries.
+These assessments or Gap Audits help identify potential hazards and evaluate the risks associated with them, allowing you to implement control measures to prevent accidents and injuries.
 In this blog post, we’ll provide 11 tips for conducting effective health & safety risk assessments in Ontario.

 1. Understand the Act and Regulations